 The Tarka Trail provides a great facility that is enjoyed by walkers, cyclists, dog walkers, wheelchair users and horse riders.
-To ensure all user’s safety and enjoyment, please ensure you follow the code of conduct.
+To ensure all user’s safety and enjoyment, please follow the code of conduct.

 - Give way – Cyclists should always give way to pedestrians, wheelchair users and prams.
 Pass slowly, and if necessary dismount.

 - Give warning – Warn others of your presence by ringing your bell or calling out a warning.
 Give them time to get clear.

 - Keep dogs under close control – To avoid disturbing wildlife (and cyclists) dogs should be kept under control, or on a lead if necessary.

 - Beware of horses – Some sections of the Trail are used by horses – always approach considerately.